 (Participants will be notified of their status as an alternative spring break participant or if they have been placed on a waiting list.
 Students put on the waitlist will be contacted individually if a spot in the program opens.)

 - Accepted students must pay a $100 application fee- Late-October 2021

-- Non-refundable $500 Confirmation Deposit Due to FSU International Programs- November 6, 2019
+- Non-refundable $500 Confirmation Deposit Due to FSU International Programs- Early-November 2021

-- Full Payment Due to FSU International Programs- December 4, 2019.
+- Full Payment Due to FSU International Programs- Early-December 2021.